mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     A *sampler* provides a convenient abstraction around methods that generate uniform pseudo- or quasi-random points within a conceptual infinite-dimensional unit hypercube \f$[0,1]^\infty$\f.
 This involves
-    two main operations: by quering successive component values of such an infinite-dimensional point (next_1d(), next_2d()), or by discarding the current point and generating another one (advance()).
+    two main operations: by querying successive component values of such an infinite-dimensional point (next_1d(), next_2d()), or by discarding the current point and generating another one (advance()).

     Scalar and vectorized rendering algorithms interact with the sampler